convox/docs/docs/reference/app-parameters.md

   When a Rack update adds new app parameters they become available for each app after its next deploy.
 </div>

+### CircuitBreaker

+Set to `Yes` to enable Circuit Breaker deployments in ECS.
+This will make failing deployments rollback quicker and easier.
+If a deployment requires your Rack to scale up however, it can trip the Circuit Breaker and fail when it otherwise wouldn't.
+Best used when you have good capacity on your Rack.

 ### FargateServices

 Set to `Yes` to run all services for this application in [Fargate](https://aws.amazon.com/fargate/).
 Set to `Spot` to run all services for this application in [Fargate Spot](https://aws.amazon.com/blogs/aws/aws-fargate-spot-now-generally-available/).